rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 ### Logging and Monitoring
 - Does the application log authenticated/unauthenticated requests?
 - Does the application log authorized/unauthorized requests?
+- Does the application log sensitive data, such as passwords, tokens, PIIs, etc.?
 - Check for verbosity of the logs.
 ### Application Logic
 - Lorem